 Although they are still relevant, movie soundtracks aren’t what they once were.
 These days it’s one or two songs that are singled out and not the entire body of work.
 A great soundtrack can make you recall specific events in your life as well as a pivotal scene from the film it represents.
-These are my favorites in order of preference.
+These are my favorites.

 1. Purple Rain